Distinguishing two dark matter component particles at $e^+e^-$ colliders: Signal and background

 \subsection{Effect of beam polarization}

-From Fig.~\ref{diagrams}, we see that $e^+ e^- \rightarrow W^+ W^-$ receives contribution mostly via $t$-channel neutrino exchange, which happens due to interactions with left-handed electrons and right-handed positrons.
-Such background contribution can thus be suppressed in a linear collider with the $e^-$ beam being maximally right polarized and $e^+$ beam to be maximally left polarised.
-At the beginning of ILC run, the electron polarization is proposed to be maximum 80\%~\cite{Behnke:2013lya} whereas, the positron polarization is expected to be 30\%~\cite{Behnke:2013lya} with a possible upgradation to 60\%~\cite{Behnke:2013lya}.
-In Fig.~\ref{dist1} and~\ref{dist2}, we will compare $\slashed{E}$ distributions for BP1 (for 1TeV run) and BP3 (for 500 GeV run) for unpolarized beams and various degrees of beam polarization and see the effect of polarization in reducing the dominant $WW$ background.
-We will therefore use polarized beams with an 80\% right-polarized electron beam ($P_{e^-}=+0.8$) and a 30\% left-polarized positron beam ($P_{e^+}=-0.3$) for our analysis.
-We note further that the sub-dominant background $e^+e^- \rightarrow ZZ$, gets major contribution from lepton mediated $t$-channel diagrams (see Fig.~\ref{diagrams}).
-It receives little suppression for the beam polarization of the above type.
-The cross-sections from DM signal are mentioned in Tables \ref{1tevbp} and \ref{500gevbp}, while those from SM background is mentioned in captions of Tables \ref{1tevbp}, \ref{500gevbp}, Fig. \ref{dist1} and Fig.~\ref{dist2}.
-Importantly, the signal cross-section from dark sector stemming from vector like fermion and scalar do not diminish with beam polarisation.
+$e^+ e^- \rightarrow W^+ W^-$ receives dominant contribution via $t$-channel neutrino exchange (see Fig.~\ref{diagrams}), involving left-handed electrons and right-handed positrons.
+This process can thus be suppressed with maximally right polarized $e^-$ beam and maximally left polarised $e^+$ beam.
+At ILC, the electron polarization is proposed to be maximum 80\% whereas, the positron polarization is expected to be 30\% with a possible upgradation to 60\%~\cite{Behnke:2013lya}.
+In Fig.~\ref{dist1}, we compare $\slashed{E}$ distributions for BP1 (at $\sqrt s=$ 1TeV) with dominant SM backgrounds for various degrees of beam polarization, defined by P1 $\equiv$ $\{P_{e^{-}}: -0.8, P_{e^{+}}: +0.3\}$, P2 $\equiv \{P_{e^{-}}: 0, P_{e^{+}}:0\}$ and P3 $\equiv \{P_{e^{-}}: +0.8, P_{e^{+}}: -0.3\}$, where $+(-)$ denotes right(left) polarisation.
+We clearly see the effect of polarization in reducing the dominant $WW$ background.
+One can see that the initial beam polarization affects the signal cross-section too.
+However, the effect is much milder compared to the background.
+A similar observation can be made for BP3 at $\sqrt s=$ 500 GeV.
+We note further that the sub-dominant $e^+e^- \rightarrow ZZ$, gets major contribution from lepton mediated $t$-channel diagrams (see Fig.~\ref{diagrams}), thus receives little suppression from the beam polarization of the above type.
+The non-resonant $\nu\bar\nu Z$ background, on the other hand, receives substantial suppression from the particular beam polarization configuration that we consider.
+The cross-sections for DM signal at the benchmark points are mentioned in Table \ref{table:BP}, while those from SM background is mentioned in Table~\ref{bkg}.
+It is evident that $S/B$, where $S$ refers to signal and $B$ refers to background events, will be the largest for polarization configuration P3.
+We further see that $WWZ$ background plays negligible role in the analysis, due to its dismal cross-section.
+Therefore, we omit the distributions for $WWZ$ background in all the forthcoming discussions.